-- 1.3 Does the company appropriately respond to changes in the environment surrounding the business, such as increasing social demand for and interest in ESG and SDGs, progress in digital transformation, the need to address cyber security, and the need for fair and appropriate transactions throughout the supply chain in its management strategies and plans?
-Further, does the company have a structure in place, such as the establishment of a committee on sustainability under the board or the management side, to review and promote sustainability-related initiatives on an enterprise-wide basis? - 1.43 Does management understand the business environment and business-related risks appropriately and make decisions decisively, such as restructuring the company's business portfolio, including investment in new businesses with higher growth potential and exit from or sale of existing businesses, based on the company's business strategies and business plans?
+such as increasing social demand for and interest in ESG and SDGs, progress in digital transformation, the need to address cyber security, and the need for fair and appropriate transactions as well as the response to changes surrounding international economic security environments throughout the supply chain in its management strategies and plans?
+Further, does the company have a structure in place, such as the establishment of a committee on sustainability under the board or the management side, to review and promote sustainability-related initiatives on an enterprise-wide basis?

+1.4 Does management understand the business environment and business-related risks appropriately and make decisions decisively, such as restructuring the company's business portfolio, including investment in new businesses with higher growth potential and exit from or sale of existing businesses, based on the company's business strategies and business plans?
 Is a policy on reviewing a business portfolio clearly established, and is the review process effective?